-- 2.1 Amid escalating political conflict, military activities and various NOTAMs on multiple closures throughout the airspace in the Middle East, there is a possible existence of serious risks to the safety of international civil flights, particularly ones operating over Tehran Flight Information Region (OIIX FIR) and the airspace adjoining it.
-It would be judicious to anticipate additional closures in adjacent airspace as the situation continues to develop. - 2.2 The conflict zones in these region present unique challenges due to their unpredictability and rapidly evolving nature.
-The primary risk to civil aircraft operating near or over active conflict zones include long-range surface-to-air missiles (SAMs), coordination irregularities and risk of miscalculation or misidentification by air defence systems.
+- Amid escalating political conflict, military activities and multiple closures throughout the airspace in the Middle East, there is a possible existence of serious risks to the safety of international civil flights, particularly ones operating over Tehran Flight Information Region (OIIX FIR), Beirut Flight Information Region (OLBB FIR), Tel Aviv Flight Information Region (LLLL FIR) and the airspace adjoining it.
+It would be judicious to anticipate additional closures in adjacent airspace as the situation continues to develop. - 2.2 The conflict zones in this region present significant challenges due to their unpredictability and rapidly evolving dynamics, posing a substantial risk to civil aviation.
+The conflict involves the use of rockets, missiles, drone launches, airstrikes, and artillery fire, as well as the systematic activation of air defence systems.
+The presence of all-altitude-capable cruise and ballistic missiles, combined with air assets operating at various altitudes, heightens the risk of misidentification and miscalculation.
+Furthermore, the deployment of cruise missiles and military-grade weaponised drones raises additional safety concerns for airspace in the region.
 Given the lack of available mitigation measures against such threats, a systematic approach to risk assessment is therefore, crucial.